TitiFix/Geneweb2/docs/ged/Ged.DATE_LDS_ORD.md

 ﻿# Abstract
+LDS ordinance dates use only the Gregorian date and most often use the form of day, month, and year.
+Only in rare instances is there a partial date.
+The temple tag and code should always accompany temple ordinance dates.
+Sometimes the LDS_(ordinance)_DATE_STATUS is used to indicate that an ordinance date and temple code is not required, such as when BIC is used.
+(See LDS_(ordinance)_DATE_STATUS definitions )

 # GEDCOM Syntax (extension included)
 Convention used : **bold** when mandatory, _italic_ when add by 5.5.1 draft, &#x23E9; indicate proprietary coding commonly used (amendment need to standard)<br />